PREVIEW: FLYERS @ JETS

-Needing a win to get back to the .500 mark on the season, the Philadelphia Flyers (8-9-2) are in Uniondale, NY, to take on the much-improved New York Islanders (14-6-0).
-Game time is 7:00 p.m.
-EST. The game will be televised locally on The Comcast Network Philadelphia.
+Looking for back-to-back wins to start an eight-game road trip, the Philadelphia Flyers (12-14-6) are in Manitoba to take on the Winnipeg Jets (17-10-6) on Sunday night.
+Game time is 9:00 p.m.
+EST. The game will be televised on The Comcast Network Philadelphia.

-This is the first of four games between the Metropolitan Division clubs this season.
-The teams w
+This is the first of three meetings between the teams this season.
+They

 Originally posted here: Bill Meltzer